data-science-for-biotech/git-novice/_episodes/07-github.md

 ![Freshly-Made GitHub Repository](../fig/git-freshly-made-github-repo.svg)

-Note that our local repository still contains our earlier work on `mars.txt`, but the remote repository on GitHub appears empty as it doesn't contain any files yet.
+Note that our local repository still contains our earlier work on `b117.txt`, but the remote repository on GitHub appears empty as it doesn't contain any files yet.

 The next step is to connect the two repositories.
 We do this by making the